The Tube has been getting us around since 1863 and, unsurprisingly, it has some weird and wonderful stories to tell.

-Here are some fun, freaky and frankly quite interesting facts about our beloved London Underground one of the best transport networks around!
+Here are some fun, freaky and frankly quite interesting Tube facts that make our beloved London Underground one of the best transport networks around!

 2. Aldgate Station is also built above a huge plague pit that holds over 1,000 bodies.